Non-weight Bearing Exercise for Diabetic Foot Ulcers

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot participate if you are currently receiving systemic glucocorticoids or have used adjunctive therapy in the past 30 days.

-What safety data exists for non-weight bearing exercise in treating diabetic foot ulcers?
+What prior data suggests that non-weight bearing exercise is safe for individuals with diabetic foot ulcers?

 Jacob Haus, PhD